rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 #### Memory check

-The graph for the memory check displays the instance's memory use, or RAM.
+The graph for the Memory check displays the instance's memory use, or RAM.
-The **Total** value represents the total memory that is available to the instance, and the **Actual Used** value represents the amount of memory that is in use.
+The **Total** value represents the total memory that is available to the instance, and the **Used** value represents the amount of memory that is in use.

 <img src="{% asset_path cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel/dbmemorygraph.png %}" width="561" height="226" />

 #### MySQL check

-Graphs that report metrics for the MySQL datastore that is running on your instance are available in the Cloud Control Panel under **Monitoring Alerts**.
+Graphs that report metrics for the MySQL database that is running on your instance are available in the Cloud Control Panel under **Monitoring Alerts**.

 #### Network check